Work in Canada

 You can take courses to become a qualified ski or snowboard instructor; not only will you develop your own skills but you will also be playing a valuable role in helping others to have a great skiing or snowboarding holiday.
 Becoming an instructor in Canada is not easy, but it allows you to sample a different culture, interact with people from different countries and backgrounds and live in some of the most breathtaking locations in the world.

-These are the most popular resorts and locations where you might want to think about apply to.
+These are the most popular resorts and locations where you might want to think about applying.

 - Kimberley - This is quite an isolated resort in the South-East of British Columbia but is popular with families.
 You can get here by driving or catching a bus from Calgary which is about 4 hours away or by flying to the local airport.
 There are lots of lodges, resorts, restaurants and shops which hire during winter.